 The innocent explanation: He could well be looking at new sex tips and thought he’d give them a go.
 Don’t knock the guy for trying!

-The guilty reason: If it happens more than once, then it could be because someone is teaching him something new in another bed!
+The guilty reason: One of the more unusual signs he’s cheating, but if this happens more than once and out of the blue, then it could be because someone is teaching him something new in another bed!

 11. You don’t talk any more